 - Stephen Spender Memorial Trust

 - Virginia Hodge

-* Supported a theatre award between 2012 and 2016.
+- Lionel Bart Foundation supported a Theatre award between 2012 and 2016.
 The categories changed annually and included Theatre for Children, Video and digital for Theatre, Playwriting and Theatre Directing).

-** Supported a music-related award in 2016 (Producers of Live Music) and 2017 (Jazz Composition).
+- PRS Foundation supported a Music-related award in 2016 (Producers of Live Music) and 2017 (Jazz Composition).